motla/motla.github.io/index.md

 ## Some of my publications

-As engineer-researcher at [CEA Leti](//leti-cea.com/cea-tech/leti/english){:target="_blank"}, the largest French public science research center.
+As engineer-researcher at [CEA Leti](//leti-cea.com/cea-tech/leti/english){:target="_blank"}, part of the largest French public science research center.

 {% include papers.html %}